w3c/mediasession/ImplicitMediaControls.md

 Web applications do not currently have any way to access these media key events.

 To handle these keys we propose firing `next` and `previous` events toward the _focused media element_ whenever these remote control interface keys are pressed.
-This then allows web developers to handle these events if they want to and respond appropriately by seeking within the current track, transitioning to the next track by changing the `.src` of the current _focused media element_ or, pass media focus to another HTML media element by calling '.play' on that other element (thereby transferring media focus to that other element).
+This then allows web developers to handle these events if they want to and respond appropriately by seeking within the current track, transitioning to the next track by changing the `.src` of the current _focused media element_ or, pass media focus to another HTML media element by calling '.play()' on that other element (thereby transferring media focus to that other element).

 ## E. <a name="sectionE"></a>Automatically reflecting state changes between in-page media content and remote control interfaces